** Please check the Tariff page to see prices. These change throughout the year and range from £470 to £1,890 per week **

 - Well-equipped kitchen, cosy breakfast room, seats eight

 - Porch with stable doors facing the quiet street outside and the sea

-- Tide clock: half past low tide or quarter to high?
+- Tide clock: half past low or quarter to high?

-Living room: Views to Godrevy Lighthouse and across St Ives Bay to make the most jaded heart sing.
+Living room: Views across St Ives Bay to make the most jaded heart sing.
 Facing east-west, this room gets wonderful light, morning and afternoon.
-Furnished with vintage finds and art from local galleries, the room runs the length of the second floor.
+Furnished with art from local galleries, the room runs the length of the second floor.

-You might spot dolphins and seals, along with cormorants, kittiwakes, turnstones and other seabirds.
+You might spot dolphins and seals, along with cormorants, kittiwakes, turnstones and other seabird from the window.